Online Sports Betting in

 Cordish Companies is looking to get on that action as well.
 They have announced that Live!
 Casino & Hotel, which will be located in the stadium district of Philadelphia, will come with a retail sportsbook.
 They also plan to launch a mobile sportsbook through that sports betting license.
 Both are expected to launch in 2020.

 Cordish is also trying to use the same license to open a sportsbook at their upcoming mini-casino located near Pittsburgh.
 The PGCB is still debating whether or not they will allow them to.

-Wind Creek Bethlehem is also expected to launch its PA sportsbook in the second half of 2020.
+Wind Creek Bethlehem also launched its PA sportsbook in the second half of 2020.
 The casino has partnered with Betfred and Scientific Games in order to launch a retail and digital sports wagering platform.

 Unique to Pennsylvania, the state recently underwent a gaming expansion which included provisions for Category IV casino locations, or mini-casinos.
 These locations are only granted a set number of slot machines and table games, and must be located a minimum distance away from existing casino properties.

 Mini-casinos in Pennsylvania also have the option to offer sports betting but so far no concrete plans have been announced.